wp-plugins/wish-pics/readme.txt

 === Wish Pics ===
 Contributors: paulstuttard
 Donate link: http://www.houseindorset.co.uk/plugins/
-Tags: Amazon, wishlist, covers
+Tags: Amazon, wishlist, covers, shortcode
 Requires at least: 2.9
-Tested up to: 2.9
+Tested up to: 3.0.1
 Stable tag: 1.0

 Displays a wish list in the form of a grid of wanted items (for example CD, DVD or book covers).